System Design Space

 easy

-When AI talk starts sounding too magical, it helps to return to the algorithms that machine behavior is actually built on.
+When AI talk starts sounding like a set of incantations, it helps to return to the algorithms that search, optimization, and learning are actually built on.

-The chapter connects search, heuristics, evolutionary methods, learning, and decision-making to the intuitions you need before modern LLM and GenAI systems can be judged realistically.
+The chapter turns search, heuristics, evolutionary methods, swarm intelligence, and ML basics into one map you need before modern LLM and agent systems can be judged realistically.

 Practical value of this chapter